Material or financial aid?

 The reception model, of which the implementation started in 2016, generally assigns people to collective reception centres.
 Only asylum seekers with very specific vulnerabilities or reception needs are directly assigned to specialised NGO reception structures or LRI.
 In collective centres, most conditions are delivered in-kind.

-For the assignment to a specific centre, Fedasil should legally take into consideration the occupation rate of the centre, the family situation of the asylum seeker, his or her age, health condition, vulnerability and the procedural language of his or her asylum case.
+For the assignment to a specific centre, Fedasil should legally consider the centre’s occupation rate, the asylum seeker’s family situation, age, health condition, vulnerability and the procedural language of his or her asylum case.
 There are no monitoring or evaluation reports about the effective assessment of all these elements in practice.
-Albeit legally binding criteria, these do not seem to be always taken into consideration.
+Albeit legally binding criteria, these do not seem to always be taken into consideration.
 In theory, an asylum seeker or his or her social assistants can ask to change centre at any given time during the procedure, based on these criteria.
 Fedasil itself can also decide to change the location of reception, based on these criteria.
-Currently, the possibilities to change centre on the request of the asylum seeker are limited to the situations enlisted by Fedasil in its internal instructions (see below Transfers to more adapted reception places).
+Currently, the possibilities to change centre on the asylum seeker’s request are limited to the situations enlisted by Fedasil in its internal instructions (see below Transfers to suitable reception ).

 According to the law, all asylum seekers can apply to be transferred to an individual accommodation structure after 6 months in a collective centre.
 Where the person’s asylum application has already been refused at first instance procedure by the CGRS, the transfer will be refused or postponed.
 However, due to the high occupancy rate of the reception system, transfer applications of applicants whose procedure is still ongoing cannot systematically be answered favourably either.
 This means that asylum seekers stay much longer in collective structures (see Conditions in Reception Facilities).